 We’ll Help You Upgrade Or Replace Your Electrical Panel The Right Way

-When it comes time for an Electrical Service Panel Upgrade in CT, the licensed and experienced technicians at L-Train Electric are the people to call.
+When it comes time for an Electrical Service Panel Upgrade in Connecticut, the licensed and experienced technicians at L-Train Electric are the people to call.
 Don’t let an old electrical panel become a major safety or fire hazard in your home.
-Though many people have electrical services that were up to code when they were originally built, code changes- and many people are left with a non-compliant set up.
 Let L-Train Electric provide you with the electrical services you need to ensure that your family or business has reliable and safe electrical service.

 What is an Electrical Panel?

-Your electrical panel helps provide electricity to the much-loved and well-used gadgets and appliances throughout your home.
-Power from your utility company flows into your home through this panel, where it branches out into major electrical branches, dwindling into smaller branches in order to distribute power.
+Your electrical panel helps provide electricity to your home.
 A properly functioning electrical panel is essential to the safety of your family and your home.

 Where is the electrical panel in my home?